phollyerviggiani/patrick-portfolio/README.md

 I gained experience building enterprise-level backend systems using Spring Boot and implementing MVC architecture.
 I also learned how to structure applications using services, repositories, and entities, as well as how to interact with databases using JPA.

 ### Why This Demonstrates CPA Skills
-This project demonstrates my ability to build scalable backend systems, apply design patterns, and implement real-world business logic.
-It also highlights my understanding of database integration and system architecture.
+This project demonstrates my ability to build scalable backend systems using proper architectural patterns, aligning with CPA outcomes such as systems design, database integration, and application development.
+It also highlights critical thinking and information management skills when implementing real-world logic like injury risk calculations.

 ---